chrisalee27-dotcom/IT-Security-Labs/Ticket-004-Reverse-Shell-Investigation/README.md

 Observation:

-The connection was successfully established between the attacker system and the target workstation.
+The connection was successfully established between the attacker system and the Windows workstation.

 ---

 # Step 4 — Verify Active Connection

-The connection was verified on the Windows system using the netstat command.
+The active connection was verified on the Windows system using netstat.

 Command used: